A guide to charitable giving strategies

 The state of public health and the economy over the past year and a half led large numbers of people to turn to charities for help.
 These same forces created both challenges and opportunities for business owners and high net worth families, many of whom have reevaluated what they want their legacy to be.
+Maximize the impact of your charitable giving with expert donation strategies and estate planning tips from Alerus.

 For those who are initiating or expanding their support for charitable causes in a significant way or substantially increasing their level of impact, charitable giving can be more complex than just writing a check.
 Consider: